skeletony007/.dotfiles/README.md

 Using [GNU Stow] and [Ansible].

-## Quick Start with Git Sparse Checkout
+## Quickstart with Git Sparse Checkout

 **GNU Stow dotfiles**